victorchall/vlm-caption/README.md

 - See [API Service Setup](#API_Service_Setup) to install a VLM/LLM server of your choice.
 LM Studio is extremely easy to install and use to manage models.
 Your API service will actually host your VLM/LLM models, and any model you can load can be used, but `Vision` support is required.
 Many hundreds, if not thousands of models are available.

-- Visit https://github.com/victorchall/vlm-caption/actions, click on the most recent (top) workflow run, then under `Artifacts` you will find downloads for *either a simple command line exe or the Electron GUI app with installer.* Choose either as you wish.
+- Visit https://github.com/victorchall/vlm-caption/releases click on `Assets` to expand the the download links.
+You have two options to use the application.

     a.
 The cli (command line) app is just a zip file with  `caption.yaml`  and `caption_openai.exe`.
 Unzip whereever you like.
     - Edit the `caption.yaml` with the text editor of your choice then run the `caption_openai.exe`.

     Delete it to uninstall.
-To update, you can delete the old version or just unzip again to the same location and overwrite.
+To update, you can delete the old version or unzip it to the same location and overwrite.

     b.
 The electron version is a GUI app delivered as a one-click installer that will give you a GUI to edit configurations instead of manually editing the captoin.yaml file.
-It will add a shortcut to your desktop.
+It will install and add a shortcut to your desktop.

-    *You will need to enable CORS on your VLM service so it can retrieve your installed models.*
+    *You will need to enable CORS on your VLM service.
+This is a simple toggle in LM Studio.*

     Uninstall via `Add or Remove programs` in Windows.
 To update, just download a newer version and install again, it will overwrite the old version.